Shaharyar-54/Digital_Image/README.md

 Descriptors: Vector representation of a key point's local neighborhood.
 Scale-Invariance: The ability to detect features at different image scales.
 Rotation-Invariance: The ability to detect features regardless of rotation.

+The SIFT (Scale-Invariant Feature Transform) algorithm consists of four main steps:

+# Scale-space Extrema Detection:
+Detect keypoints at different scales using a Gaussian pyramid.
+This is achieved by applying the Difference of Gaussians (DoG) to find local maxima, which correspond to potential keypoints across different scales.

+# Keypoint Localization:
+Refine the keypoint locations by eliminating low-contrast or edge-like keypoints using thresholds and the 2x2 Hessian matrix, resulting in accurate and strong interest points.

+# Orientation Assignment:
+Assign an orientation to each keypoint based on the surrounding gradient magnitudes and directions, ensuring invariance to image rotation.
+The keypoint gets multiple orientations if peaks exist above a certain threshold in the histogram.

+# Keypoint Descriptor:
+Create a 128-dimensional descriptor for each keypoint by dividing a 16x16 neighborhood into 16 sub-blocks and computing orientation histograms for each sub-block.
+This ensures robustness against illumination and rotation changes.
 # code
 gray = cv2.imread('box.png', cv2.IMREAD_GRAYSCALE)
 sift = cv2.SIFT_create()